 Conway real estate is some of the most expensive in South Carolina, although Conway house values don't compare to the most expensive real estate in the U.S.

-Conway is a decidedly white-collar city, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Conway is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Conway who work in sales jobs (14.66%), office and administrative support (13.46%), and food service (13.08%).
+Conway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Conway is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Conway who work in sales jobs (16.11%), food service (9.96%), and office and administrative support (8.57%).

-The per capita income in Conway in 2010 was $18,215, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,860 for a family of four.
+The per capita income in Conway in 2018 was $21,059, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,236 for a family of four.
 However, Conway contains both very wealthy and poor people as well.
-Conway also has one of the higher rates of people living in poverty in the nation, with 33.77% of its population below the federal poverty line.

 The most common language spoken in Conway is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Spanish.